 Our journey began in St Andrew’s Secondary, in the East End of Glasgow school, where we developed the programme over 5 years.
 The evidence was soon overwhelming that MCR mentoring made a huge difference on young people’s confidence and engagement with school.
-We have since expanded across all Glasgow secondaries and into new Local Authorities across Scotland.
+We have since expanded across all Glasgow secondaries and into new Local Authorities, nationwide.

 Our vision is that every care-experienced and disadvantaged young person in the country gets the same education outcomes, career opportunities and life chances as every other young person.

 To make sustainable change, the voices of young people need to be heard.
 We support them to unlock their potential, realise their skills, and progress onto a positive destination.

 Mentors support young people to find their talent, build aspirations and create a bright future.

 The MCR National Advisory Group supports our national expansion and works to fully embed the MCR model within the country’s education system.

 Our committed partners – which includes organisations of all sizes, from local businesses to national corporations to local authorities – support and inspire our young people.